vanilla/vanilla/plugins/HtmLawed/htmLawed/htmLawed_README.txt

   Permitting the '*style*' attribute brings in risks of `click-jacking`, `phishing`, web-page overlays, etc., `even` when the 'safe' parameter is enabled (see section:- #3.6).
 Except for URLs and a few other things like CSS dynamic expressions, htmLawed currently does not check every CSS style property.
 It does provide ways for the code-developer implementing htmLawed to do such checks through htmLawed's '$spec' argument, and through the 'hook_tag' parameter (see section:- #3.4.8 for more).
 Disallowing 'style' completely and relying on CSS classes and stylesheet files is recommended.

   htmLawed does not check or correct the character *encoding* of the input it receives.
-In conjunction with permitting circumstances such as when the character encoding is left undefined through HTTP headers or HTML 'meta' tags, this can permit an exploit (like Google's UTF-7/XSS vulnerability of the past).
+In conjunction with permissive circumstances, such as when the character encoding is left undefined through HTTP headers or HTML 'meta' tags, this can allow for an exploit (like Google's `UTF-7/XSS` vulnerability of the past).

 -- 2.6  Use without modifying old 'kses()' code --------------------o